rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 ```

 What's going on here?
 Well it's pretty simple, we are including `CableReady::Broadcaster`
 to be able to broadcast operations.
 Then we add an operation on the
 `"link_views"` channel, you know the one we set to stream from before.
 The operation
 is a text replacement in the node with the id `link-#{link.id}-views-count`,
 that's what the `#` symbolizes, and the text is the new views count.

 ### Conclusion

-And that's all.
-You can now see your link's view counts update in real time
+In the series we learned how to setup StimulusReflex, build CRUD apps on a breeze and track data in real time.
+All
-as users visit them.
+of this with minimal JS and maximum productivity.

 ### What's next?